 During her time in Buenos Aries, she also filmed a feature documentary film titled "FINDING RO BARRAGAN" which chronicles her time with an Argentinian printmaker and famous human rights street artist.

 In 2018 Stephanie was selected as one of Canada's Top Entrepreneurs and represented Canada as a delegate at the G20 YEA in Buenos Aries Argentina where she expanded her Not For Profit work through the support of the G20 YEA.
-In 2019 Stephanie was selected as a delegate for the second time to represent Canada at the G20 YEA in Japan in May 2019.
+In 2019 Stephanie was selected as a delegate for the second time to represent Canada at the G20 YEA in Japan in May 2019 and for a third time in 2020 representing Canada as a delegate and speaker to the Kingdom of Saudi Arabia who was hosting the G20.
+In 2021 Steph was selected to lead National & International Policy for the G20 YEA as a Senior Delegate with a focus on Innovation, Digitization & The Future of Work.

 She was born in Selkirk Manitoba Canada and has five sisters and five brothers.
 Steph moved to Vancouver British Columbia Canada at age 19 and has since branched out internationally.

-Stephanie's paintings, films and photography have been exhibited internationally & she has been invited for several international exhibitions over the years.
-In addition, Stephanie has been awarded scholarships, artist residencies, published several times for her international photography, booked as both an instructor, G20 YEA delegate and public speaker.
-She has also obtained international award nominations for her humanitarian work via the arts and received a bronze Stevie Award in the 2019 International Business Awards under the category not for profit organization of the year, the award was presented in Vienna Austria.
-In addition, she was named "Woman of the year" for her not for profit contributions to society in the 2019 Stevie Awards held in NYC.
+Stephanie's paintings, films and photography have been exhibited internationally & she has been invited to several international exhibitions over the years.
+In addition, Stephanie has been awarded scholarships, artist residencies, published several times for her international photography, booked as both an instructor, G20 YEA delegate, policy lead and public speaker.
+She has also obtained several international awards for her humanitarian work and her use of innovation and artistry to create social impact.

 To view her CV click here.